Anbanavan Asaradhavan Adangadhavan: Controversy

 Several months after the film's release, producer S. Michael Rayappan and Adhik publicly criticised Silambarasan for his alleged unprofessional behaviour during production.
 They claimed that the first schedule was delayed by two months because no actress wanted to work with Silambarasan due to his reputation.
 Additionally, they stated that he insisted on moving the shoot from Madurai to Dindigul because he disliked the warm climate in Madurai.
 Even after relocating, he allegedly refused to shoot in public areas or on Sundays and often did not show up according to the agreed schedule.
 During the first schedule, Silambarasan reportedly refused to film a song sequence, unfairly requested that Saran be replaced after she had completed her scenes, demanded the shoot be moved from Dubai to London, and failed to meet the script's requirement to reduce his body weight.
-In the second schedule, he allegedly refused to undergo makeup sessions, arrive on time, pay for his hotel expenses, and demanded a hotel room on the East Coast Road and the dismissal of a production executive.
+In the second schedule, he allegedly refused to undergo makeup sessions, arrive on time, demanded a hotel room on the East Coast Road and the dismissal of a production executive who questioned his hotel expenditure.
 Silambarasan also allegedly cancelled the third schedule, demanded that the film be released in two parts, and sent his team to Thailand at the producers' expense.
-He later refused to co-operate in completing necessary scenes and half-heartedly provided dubbing work.
+He later refused to co-operate in completing necessary scenes to make it a two-part film and half-heartedly provided dubbing work.
 Rayappan revealed that out of an agreed schedule of seventy-six days, Silambarasan only worked for thirty-eight days, leading to the wastage of Bhatia and Saran's dates.

 Sources close to Silambarasan countered that Rayappan failed to pay his full remuneration, which caused him to avoid many shoot days.
 Nonetheless, Silambarasan faced widespread criticism from his peers in the Tamil film industry.
 In September 2023, the Tamil Film Producers Council was announced to have issued a "red card" to Silambarasan, prohibiting him from working on new projects until further notice.
 However, in June 2024, Silambarasan denied receiving a red card.